SaladinDacic/Assignment-test/README.md

 12. All data is typed.
 13. Commented out StrictMode to stop double rendering of components.
 14. Made the app responsive.
-15. Loading while waiting for data implemented and animated.
+15. Loading while waiting for data implemented and animated, check it offline.

 ### Other than that, the specs are completed:
 1. Every component console out his name.